semgrep/semgrep-docs/docs/kb/rules/changing-rule-severity-and-other-metadata.md

 ## Changing the severity

-Once forked, you may customize the [severity or other metadata](/docs/writing-rules/rule-syntax#required) to your liking.
-Finally, you should save this custom version of the rule to your registry, making it available to use within your policy as defined in Semgrep AppSec Platform.
+Once you have forked the rule, you can change the [severity or other metadata](/docs/writing-rules/rule-syntax#required) to your liking.

+Then, save this custom version of the rule to your organization's rules, making it available to use within your policy as defined in Semgrep AppSec Platform.

 ![Save a rule in the Editor](/img/kb/save_rule_editor.png)